 We are glad you are visiting our website!
 Whether you are looking for a spiritual home, a religious education program for your children, or a caring community of friends in which you can explore, learn, grow, and serve, we hope you will find it at First Universalist Church of Norway!
 Our mission, as we live our historic, liberal faith, is to nurture spiritual growth, honor diversity, and offer service in love.

-Sunday services and the Religious Education Program for children both begin at 11:00 a.m. and are followed at noon with refreshments in our social hall.
+Sunday services and childcare for young children begin at 11:00 a.m. and are followed at noon with refreshments in our Concert Hall.
 We hope you join us!

 The Call of Easter Reverend Fayre Stephenson While Unitarian Universalists may differ about the significance of Easter, there are many aspects of Easter upon which most of us agree.
 Easter is a time of renewal, rebirth, and, yes, even resurrection.
 Easter signifies a renewal of hope.
 On this Sunday we will celebrate hope and renewal.

 Muslims in America Reza Jalali We welcome writer, activist, and honors professor Reza Jalali as he speaks to us on Muslims in America.
 Jalali is recognized as one of the eminent ethnic Americans in Making it in America: a sourcebook on eminent ethnic Americans as well as being named one of Maine’s 50 leaders by Maine Magazine in 2016.
 He is a faculty member of the USM Honors Program and advises Muslim students at Bowdoin College.